methodicalcloud/everythingshouldbevirtual.com/_posts/2013/2013-05-15-current-nexentastor-disk-layout.md

 ---
   title: Current NexentaStor Disk Layout
   date: 2013-05-15 10:35:38
+excerpt: "Here is a current view of how my NexentaStor NAS is configured from a disk and controller perspective.
+I will be modifying this some here soon.
+Go here..."
 ---

+> **Note**: This post was published over 5 years ago and may contain outdated information.
+Tool versions, syntax, and best practices may have changed.
+Please verify current documentation before implementing.
+{: .notice--warning}

 Here is a current view of how my NexentaStor NAS is configured from a disk and controller perspective.
 I will be modifying this some here